JohnLeber/3DMM-Face-Sample/README.md

 # 3DMM-Face-Sample

->**Note**: This project was done to help me understand what 3DMM models are and how they are used with face reconstruction DNNs.
+>**Note**: The purpose of this project was to help me understand what 3D Morphable Models (3DMM) are and how they are used with face reconstruction DNNs.
 While it can be used to create a 3DMM of a human face, it is unlikely it will be a substitute for a production quality 3DMM that would be useful in a research or commercial use.
-Consider the following to be of education value only.
+Consider what follows to be of education value only.

 ![alt text](https://github.com/nodecomplete/3DMM-Face-Sample/blob/master/FaceMorph/Faces.jpg)